 In the central part of Bird’s Head peninsula is Ayamaru Plateau – limestone massif where intense karst processes take place.
 Here nature has created caves, sinkholes, and other interesting karst formations.

 The disappearing Aouk River

-Rivers in Ayamaru Plateau often disappear under mountain ridges and reappear in the other side.
-If these rivers are seen even on satellite images through the thick canopy of the rainforest – these should be fairly large streams which should form enormous caves.
+Rivers in Ayamaru Plateau often disappear under mountain ridges and reappear on the other side.
+If these rivers are seen even on satellite images through the thick canopy of the rainforest – these should be fairly large streams that should form enormous caves.

 Local people knew about this subterranean river long, long ago.
 Scientists and researchers of modern times though came much, much later.
 The first known European in this area was Italian researcher Odoardo Beccari in 1873 – 1875.